gxjansen/cro.cafe/README.md

-# 🎙️ CRO.cafe
+# 🎙️ CRO.CAFE

-CRO.cafe is a multilingual podcast focused on Conversion Rate Optimization (CRO), built with Astro, TypeScript, and Tailwind CSS.
+CRO.CAFE is a multilingual podcast focused on Conversion Rate Optimization (CRO), built with Astro, TypeScript, and Tailwind CSS.
 The platform hosts podcast episodes in four languages:

 - 🇬🇧 English
 - 🇩🇪 German